Giovanni Martino: Biography

-In 1876, he was attached to Company H but on the morning of June 25, Martin was temporarily assigned to serve as one of Custer's bugler-orderlies.
-As Custer and nearly 210 troopers and scouts began their final approach to the massive Indian village located in the Little Big Horn River valley, Martin was dispatched with an urgent note for reinforcements and ammunition.
+In 1876, Martino was attached to the 7th Cavalry's Company H, but on the morning of June 25, he was temporarily assigned to serve as one of Custer's bugler-orderlies.
+As Custer and nearly 210 troopers and scouts began their final approach to the massive Indian village located in the Little Bighorn River valley, Martino was dispatched with an urgent note for reinforcements and ammunition.
 Newspaper accounts of the period referred to him as “Custer massacre survivor” and “the last white man to see Custer alive”.
 Martin and the remaining Seventh Cavalry companies not riding with Custer were trapped on a nearby hill and fought off repeated attacks for 36 hours until their rescue by another U.S. Army column.

 In 1879, while serving in an artillery battery at Fort Schuyler (New York), he met and married an Irish girl named Julia Higgins, who would give birth to five surviving children.
 The first one was named George in memory of G.A.
 Custer.
 Martin's last action in combat came during the Spanish–American War (1898–1900).
 He served in the Army until age limitations forced his retirement in 1904.
 Martin remained with his family in Baltimore, Maryland, where they lived and operated a sweets and candy store.
-By 1906, perhaps following one of his daughters, he moved to Brooklyn, New York, and took a job as a ticket agent at the 103rd Street Station of the recently-built New York City subway system.
+By 1906, perhaps following one of his daughters, he moved to Brooklyn, New York, and took a job as a ticket agent at the 103rd Street Station of the recently built New York City subway system.
 As he aged, the long hours and commute of his ticket-taker job forced Martin to take a watchman's job at the nearby Navy Yard in 1915.
 In 1922, while crossing a Brooklyn street, Martin was injured by a truck and hospitalized.
-He died from complications on December 24, 1922, and was buried three days later in the Veterans section of the Cypress Hill Cemetery in Brooklyn, New York.
+He died from complications on December 24, 1922, and was buried three days later in the Veterans section of the Cypress Hills Cemetery (later Cypress Hills National Cemetery) in Brooklyn, New York.

 References in popular culture

 Italian comedian David Riondino has staged a drama based on Giovanni Martino's character, entitled Il trombettiere ("The trumpeter").

+In the 1991 Western television miniseries Son of the Morning Star based on the book of the same name by Evan S. Connell, Sav Farrow portrayed Martino as "Pvt.
+Martini".